20 things to do in Perth over school holidays

 - Cost: Free at Kings Park; Perth Observatory ticket prices start at $20 for children and $45 for adults.

-- Where: Popular trails include Kings Park and Botanic Garden, South Perth Foreshore, or Bold Park trails.
+- Where: Popular trails include Kings Park and Botanic Garden, South Perth Foreshore, and Bold Park trails.

 - When: Accessible year-round; evening hours vary by location.